Does the Contingent Reimbursement Model Stop Push Payment Scams?

 Fraud Mitigation Should Come First

-Furthermore, having this fund in place only ensures that consumers are insulated from fraud losses.
-The contingent reimbursement model doesn’t actually prevent any fraud.
-Thus, the CRM Code doesn’t fully live up to its first overarching objective: to reduce authorized push payment fraud attacks.
+Ultimately, this Contingent Reimbursement Model ensures that consumers are partially insulated from fraud losses.
+While a valuable addition, the contingent reimbursement model doesn’t actually prevent any fraud.
+Thus, the CRM Code doesn’t fully live up to its first overarching objective: to reduce APP fraud attacks.

-The CRM could be a good starting point.
-However, we need to continue pushing forward in developing methods to counter APP fraud as part of a broader fraud mitigation strategy.
+CRM could be a good starting point.
+However, we need to continue pushing forward in developing methods to counter APP fraud and other scams as part of a broader fraud mitigation strategy.

 APP fraud may be quite different from standard card fraud.
 That said, mitigating new and developing loss sources should be part of any multilayer fraud strategy.
-Otherwise, we risk allowing fraud to entirely overwhelm the payments sector.
-That’s why the Contingent Reimbursement Model Code should be a first step…not a final answer.
+Otherwise, we risk allowing fraud to overwhelm the payments sector entirely.
+That’s why the Contingent Reimbursement Model Code should not be the final answer.

 The Contingent Reimbursement Model (CRM) is a UK payments initiative intended to reimburse victims of authorized push payment fraud (APP fraud).
 In essence, the CRM is a reserve of cash that signatories to the Code agree to fund.
 The reserve can then be used to reimburse victims of APP fraud attacks.

 When did the CRM Code go into effect?